ossf/osv-schema/docs/schema.md

 - Your database here.
 [Send us a PR](https://github.com/ossf/osv-schema/compare).

-The `modified` field gives the time the entry was last modified, as an RFC3339-formatted timestamptime stamp in UTC (ending in "Z").
+The `modified` field gives the time the entry was last modified, as an RFC3339-formatted timestamp in UTC (ending in "Z").
 Given two different entries claiming to describe the same `id` field, the one with the later modification time is considered authoritative.